<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id={244756505703335}&amp;ev=PageView&amp;noscript=1">

 27. Recap your year

-What have you accomplished in the past the past year?
+What have you accomplished in the past year?

-Or maybe, what were your biggest failures and lessons learned?
+Or what were your biggest failures and lessons learned?

-As the year comes to a close, it's the perfect time to reflect on and share a recap of your year with your followers.
+As the year ends, it's the perfect time to reflect on and share a recap of your year with your followers.

 A year-end recap post allows you to highlight your achievements, milestones, and memorable moments.